AskoRBINKAs/Wally/README.md

 3. Press "Add" in app
 4. IMPORTANT -  Please, place wallpapers in stable directory.
 Program very sensetive for path to video and preview!!!
 Also, try to avoid cyrillic symbols in installation path and location wallpapers

+Another way - click Create and add needed files (preview file is not neccessary)
 ## Bugs
 1. Localization - after selecting language you need to restart program to apply changes
 2. Bug with autorun - sometimes app cannot read config files and load all wallpapers or start playing video.
 Solution - restart manualy